ktsune/sweater-weather-express/README.md

 5) Add a .env file to your root directory to save your API keys in

-  **Note, you will need your own Google Geocoding & Dark Sky API keys for the external API's in this project**
+- **Note, you will need your own Google Geocoding & Dark Sky API keys for the external API's in this project**

-  a) Here is the format they should be in in your .env file:
+6) Here is the format they should be in in your .env file:

     GOOGLE_GEOCODING_API_KEY=<YOUR GOOGLE MAPS API KEY>
     DARK_SKY_API_KEY=<YOUR DARK SKY API KEY>